Terraform-Tutorials/terraform-local-exec-outputting/README.md

 A easy way documentation about how you can provision a `local-exec` command with `output` on Terraform.

+### `Note`
+These examples deploy resources into your AWS account.
+Although all the resources should fall under the [AWS Free Tier](https://aws.amazon.com/pt/free), it is not me responsibility if you are charged money for this.

 ### `Terraform structure tree`

 ```bash